simonsobs/PSpipe/README.rst

    In [1]: import pixell, pymaster, pspy

-You can run the python scripts from the project directory that you will find under the home directory.
+You can run the python scripts from the tutorials directory that you will find under the home directory.

 You are done with the image, just type ``exit`` and you will go back to your local machine prompt.